He was taught in the inherent flaws of this country.

 Hello.

-Rush, transplanted Pittsburgh Dittoes.
+Rush, Transplanted Pittsburgh Dittos.

 Thank you, sir, very much.

-Hey, uh you know, I think a lot of folks are calling up and they're talking about who had the better performance and who can debate Obama and who's going to be, you know, who's going to put him in his place in the debate uh area.
+Hey, you know, I think a lot of folks are calling up and they're talking about who had the better performance and who can debate Obama and who's going to be, you know, who's going to put him in his place in the debate area.

-You know, four years ago we watched this guy say absolutely nothing.
+You know, four years ago, we watched this guy say absolutely nothing.

 And now we find ourselves four years later, he's gone absolutely down the wrong road.